-I specialise in the area of addiction including problem gambling, alcohol dependency and drug use and self injurious behaviours, which almost always come with self denigrating thoughts about ones self worth and self image.
+I specialise in Couples Counselling and addiction, either separately or together, including problem gambling, alcohol dependency and drug use and self injurious behaviours, which almost always come with self denigrating thoughts about ones self worth and self image.

 WHAT YOU CAN EXPECT FROM COUNSELLING WITH ME?

 I am here for you to talk through whatever is on your mind, whatever is bothering you or causing you distress in complete confidence and without judgement.
 We work at your pace and use your words and expressions to look at underlying feelings that motivate your behaviours and choices in your life.
 Your thought processes affect your behaviours and choices often informed by past events, memories and expectations.
 We will look at these together, re-frame them where necessary and explore their implications for you about how you feel about yourself, others and the world as you experience it.

 The process is absolutely confidential and you can disclose as much or as little as you feel comfortable with.

 I will listen attentively and reflect back what I am hearing, what that might mean, where that may have come from and gently challenge those things that appear incongruous or sound as if they “don't quite fit”.